 The power of your brain is immeasurable.
 As the control center of your body, it allows your heart to beat, the lungs to breathe, and lets you move, feel and think.
 Because the brain is such an energy-intensive organ, it uses around 20 percent of the body’s calories.
 That said, it requires an abundance of nutrients and good fuel to stay healthy.
+Below we’ve put together a list of 10 superfoods to boost brain power, and ways you can integrate them into your diet.

 The foods we eat have a big role in the structure and health of our brains, and a brain-boosting diet can support both short- and long-term function.
 From improving specific mental tasks such as memory and concentration to promoting overall brain structure, a healthy diet can keep your brain sharp and will increase your odds of maintaining a healthy brain as you age.

 According to registered dietitian & nutritionist, Nicole Rose aka NickiRD, “Paying attention to your diet can have a huge effect on the status of your brain.
-You don’t need fancy foods to gift your brain – Mother Nature has all the answers.”
+You don’t need fancy foods to give your brain – Mother Nature has all the answers.”

 While we may not be able to control the onset of brain diseases and disorders, incorporating brain-friendly foods in our diets is something we can consciously do to keep our brains in peak working condition.

-The A.B.S. has compiled a list of 10 superfoods that can help maintain brain health, and are packed with antioxidants, vitamins, good healthy fats, minerals and micronutrients.
+UBA has compiled a list of 10 superfoods that can help maintain brain health, and are packed with antioxidants, vitamins, good healthy fats, minerals and micronutrients.
 Research has found that compounds such as antioxidants, flavanols, polyphenols, omega-3 fatty acids, and vitamins and minerals (notably, folate, vitamin E, and B vitamins) naturally found in food can help protect your brain.

 In no particular order…